upspin/upspin/doc/server_setup.md

 1. Upspin is in its early days.
 As a result we may make incompatible changes in the storage or directory formats.
 This should be rare but it may happen.
-1. When experimenting with the system, you may create a lot of garbage.
+2. When experimenting with the system, you may create a lot of garbage.
    We hope to have a garbage collector for storage soon, but do not have one yet.
 The only way to clean up is to purge everything and start again.
-1. Even with a garbage collector, you may find that it is easier to purge and restart from scratch than selectively delete files, especially when experimenting.
+3. Even with a garbage collector, you may find that it is easier to purge and restart from scratch than selectively delete files, especially when experimenting.

-We detail here how to perform the purge if you are running `upspinserver` on an AMD64 machine running Ubuntu 16.04 or later with your storage on Google Cloud Storage.
+We detail here how to perform the purge if you are running `upspinserver` on machine running Ubuntu 16.04 or later.
 You will have to tailor these instructions to your own environment if you are doing something different.

-In any case you must do this using the original deploy configuration stored in the `upspin/deploy` directory by the process outlined above.

 On your `upspinserver` machine, as root, stop the `upspinserver`, and remove the local server configuration.
 This will remove all information about user trees.

 ```
-$ ssh upspin.example.com
+$ ssh upspin@upspin.example.com
 % sudo systemctl stop upspinserver.service
 % sudo rm -r ~upspin/upspin/server
 ```

-Purge all references from your Google Cloud Store bucket.
+If you configured your server to use Google Cloud Storage with `upspin setupstorage` then you should also purge all references from your storage bucket.
-Substitute your own bucket name for `example-com-upspin`.
+Run the following command, substituting your own bucket name for `example-com-upspin`.
-If you have forgotten its name, use `gsutil ls` to list all your bucket names.
+(If you have forgotten its name, use `gsutil ls` to list all your bucket names.)
 You can do this anywhere you have authenticated as the account used to set up your Google Cloud instance.